IMCG I-8/4 Remains Open Despite Three Positive Covid Cases - UrduPoint

 Functioning of school with three active cases is the violation of Covid-19 standard operating procedures (SOPs), however, teachers of the college have been directed to engage their respective classes as per routine.

-A teacher of the college on the condition of anonymity said, " I am so stressed out because of covid-positive cases but I have been forced to attend the school.
+Talking to APP, a teacher of the college on the condition of anonymity said, " I am so stressed out because of Covid-positive cases but I have been forced to attend the school.
 The number of students and teachers infected are concealed to avoid the sealing of school.

 "We, the teachers, are being considered super humans to not only keep our health risk safe on our own but also work like engineered machines.
 Who will be responsible for those who get infected?", she asked.